thorsten-l/ESP8266-TuringPi-WiFi-Controller/README.md

 ## !!!
 ATTENTION !!!

-At this time there is no warning of switching ON/OFF a slot, just one click and its ON or OFF!
+At this point there is no warning of turning a slot ON/OFF, just one click and the slot is ON or OFF!

 ## Screenshots